beached/daw_json_link/readme.md

 cmake ..
 cmake --install .
 ```
-This will allow for a cmake find_package install or using it as a regular header as long as the install prefix's include folder is included in the incude paths of the compiler
+This will allow for a cmake find_package install or using it as a regular header as long as the install prefix's include folder is included in the include paths of the compiler

 ### Testing
 The following will build and run the tests.